 Your dentist may prescribe antibiotics if there is an infection, which you need to get rid of before treatment can begin.
 If you find that it’s too difficult to get a dentist appointment during the week, consider finding a dentist open on Saturday.
 That way, you can get the nerve pain treated as soon as possible.

 Treatment and Proper Aftercare

 Your treatment depends on how damaged your tooth is.
 If you have only slight nerve pain, you may have to switch to a toothpaste designed for sensitive teeth.
 You’re advised to avoid certain foods.
 In cases where the tooth pain is more severe, a root canal eradicates the pain and saves the tooth.

 If you have exposed nerves in your teeth, your dentist may suggest having the tooth pulled and replacing it with an implant or dentures to preserve the look of your mouth.
 Fortunately, your top dentist practices general dentistry, as well as cosmetic dentistry, so he’s prepared to take care of both your oral health and your smile.

 After having your tooth nerve pain treated, make sure that you brush with a toothpaste for sensitive teeth.
 Tooth nerve pain doesn’t have to take control of your life.
 Visit a dentist open on Sunday, and get started today with the treatment process.

 Do you have any questions about tooth nerve pain relief treatment in the Bronx, NY?
-For more information or to schedule an appointment with the family dentists of Dentist in the Bronx, please contact our dental clinic.
+For more information or to schedule an appointment with the family dentists of Dentist in the Bronx, please contact our dental center.